-All stormwater management features (i.e. swales, settlement ponds and discharge sumps) are sized to the 1:100-year storm event as required by Provincial / County guidance.
-The stormwater management elements are sized using the rainfall intensities for varying storm durations taken from the IDF Graph (refer to Appendix A).
+All stormwater management features (i.e., swales, settlement ponds and discharge sumps) are sized to the 1:100 year storm event as required by Provincial / County guidance.
+The stormwater management elements are sized using the rainfall intensities for varying storm durations taken from the IDF Graph

-With regards to swale design the application of the recommended 'Unit Area Release Rate Method' enables the peak runoff to be determined by incorporation of a conservative unit release rate = 90l/s/ha (City of Calgary Stormwater Management & Design Manual).
+With regards to swale design the application of the recommended 'Unit Area Release Rate Method' enables the peak runoff to be determined by incorporation of a conservative unit release rate = 90 l/s/ha (City of Calgary Stormwater Management & Design Manual).
 Freeboard allowances are incorporated into the outline design to provide snowmelt offsetting.

-For the attenuation / settlement pond design, to achieve acceptable sedimentation the target velocity and particle size range for wet ponds is $2.8 \times 10^{-4} \,\text{m/s}$ and $20-50 \,\text{um}$ , respectively (City of Calgary Stormwater Management & Design Manual).
+For the attenuation / settlement pond design, to achieve acceptable sedimentation the target velocity and particle size range for wet ponds is 2.8×10^{-4} m/s and 20-50 μm, respectively (City of Calgary Stormwater Management & Design Manual).
 The outflow rate (m3/s) and surface area (m2) are determined from application of this minimum settlement velocity.
-The pond volume is determined by accommodating the stormwater runoff volume from its receiving catchment for the 1:100-year 24-hour storm event and is designed to maintain a 300 mm freeboard above this design storm event.
-The pond catchment areas are shown on Figure 2.
+The pond volume is determined by accommodating the stormwater runoff volume from its receiving catchment for the 1:100 year 24-hour storm event and is designed to maintain a 300 mm freeboard above this design storm event.
+The pond catchment areas are shown on Drawing 2.

-The sump(s) within the sands / gravels horizon are sized to accommodate a 1:100-year 24-hour outflow hydrograph from the associated settlement pond (i.e. the design storm event) plus incident rainfall onto the extraction area.
+The sump(s) within the sands / gravel horizon are also sized to accommodate a 1:100 year 24-hour outflow hydrograph from the associated settlement pond (i.e. the design storm event) plus incident rainfall onto the extraction area.
 A proposed 300 mm freeboard is also recommended for the outline sump design.
-The hydraulic conductivity of the sands and gravels governs the rate of infiltration rate (i.e. discharge rate) into the sand and gravels and the lower in-situ permeability of $1 \times 10^{-4}$ m/s is applied to adopt a conservative approach.
+The hydraulic conductivity of the sands and gravels governs the rate of infiltration rate (i.e. discharge rate) into the sand and gravels and the lower in-situ permeability of 1×10^{-4} m/s is applied to adopt a conservative approach.

-With respect to snowmelt contributions to stormwater runoff, this is inherently difficult to accurately quantify as recognised by the Alberta Stormwater Management Guidelines (Section 4.4.5 of the guidelines).
-Furthermore, review of the City of Calgary Stormwater Management & Design Manual and Rocky View Servicing Standards confirms that the design criteria for storage features is a 1:100-year (24 hour) storm (no detailed quantitative assessment of snowmelt appears to be required).
-Notwithstanding, a minimum freeboard allowance of 0.1 m on top of the 1:100-year 24-hour event have been incorporated into the outline design of the stormwater management features to provide additional conveyance capacity as a contingency for potential snowmelt contributions to site runoff.
+With respect to snowmelt contributions to stormwater runoff, this is inherently difficult to accurately quantify as recognized by the Alberta Stormwater Management Guidelines (Section 4.4.5 of the guidelines).
+Furthermore, review of the City of Calgary Stormwater Management & Design Manual and Rocky View Servicing Standards confirms that the design criteria for storage features is a 1:100 year (24 hour) storm (no detailed quantitative assessment of snowmelt appears to be required).
+Notwithstanding, a minimum freeboard allowance of 0.1 m on top of the 1:100 year 24-hour event have been incorporated into the outline design of the stormwater management features to provide additional conveyance capacity as a contingency for potential snowmelt contributions to site runoff.